aflathorea/Hazard/README.md

 >hazard h<br>
 This option does history analysis for last set.
 The run takes 5 minutes.<br>
 Produces the output: H55_01.YYYY-MM-DD.txt.<br>
 The rawdata.txt should contain 11 sets.
-It compares the 11th set against the others 10.<br>
+It compares the first set, from the top of the file, against the others 10.<br>
 Use this option to check the accuracy of your predictions.<br>
 <br>
 The application was written with Visual Studio Express 2012.